 Aims and Objectives

-Impact: The successful outcome of this project will pave the way for identifying novel therapeutic targets for the treatment of pancreatic cancer.
-Such drugs may be effective in other cancers where the PMCA is the major route of Ca2+ efflux, such as colorectal, breast, prostate, and stomach, which tend to be some of the most aggressive and difficult to treat.
+Impact: The successful outcome of this project will lead to the translation of a combination therapy to treat PDAC using cell cycle inhibitors followed by PKM2 inhibitors.
+Such combination therapies may be effective in other cancers where the PMCA is the major route of Ca2+ efflux, such as colorectal, breast, prostate, and lung, which tend to be the most aggressive and difficult to treat.

 Candidates are expected to hold (or be about to obtain) a minimum upper second class honours degree (or equivalent) in a related area / subject.
 Candidates with extensive technical experience relevant to the current project, either during an extended laboratory project, either during their Bachelor’s or Masters’ Degree are encouraged to apply.
 Relevant techniques include, but are not limited to: